jssteinberg/hackline.vim/README.md

 * Minimal mode flag for Vim professionals!
 (Sets `noshowmode` if on).
 * No themes available or needed---uses usual Vim highlight groups.
 Has good contrast for horizontal splits.
 * Adjusts statusline for smaller widths.
+Sort statusline items logically for many buffer types, including netrw.
 * No icons or need for patched font.
 * Word count modules (from skyline.vim).
 * File size modules (from skyline.vim).